jreisinger/checkip/README.md

 * Checks are done concurrently to save time.
 * Output is colored to improve readability.
 * You can select which checks you want to run.
+* Return non-zero exit code when one or more checkers think the IP address is not OK.
 * It's easy to add new checks.

 Currently these checks (types of information) are available: